 For those of us who went to school during or around the age of the BBC Micro or the Archimedes, the words “school network” evoke a room full of beige boxes and cables.
 But computer years, just like dog years, pass at their own pace.
 BYOD-enabled Wi-Fi school networks are shaping the age of a more dynamic approach to intellectual pursuits, a closer match (or perhaps a better image?) of this generation’s educational needs.

-The requirements of educational institutions are unique, and the networking industry has had a hard time meeting them.
+The requirements of educational institutions (, primary school, secondary schools, colleges and Universities) are unique, and the networking industry has had a hard time meeting them.
 A school is nothing like a bank.
 Students and teachers are nothing like corporate employees.
 And their requirements go beyond the comfortable realm of technical requirements.

 More than in any other field, the success of building a Wi-Fi network for a school depends on defining and understanding requirements – technical and commercial as well as social and interpersonal.